AnalystScope

 Global map

-Major hubs, qualitative states, and what we are watching
+Major hubs, qualitative states, and curated city context

-Launch mode uses structured qualitative signals and seeded notes so the surface is useful now without pretending to be a quantified index.
+Launch mode uses manual qualitative reviews, current context notes, and near-term watch items so the surface is useful now without pretending to be a quantified index or a live macro feed.

 State language